Alhambra Decree: Dispersal

-The Sephardic Jews migrated to four major areas: North Africa, the Ottoman Empire, Portugal, and Italy.
+The Sephardi Jews migrated to four major areas: North Africa, the Ottoman Empire, Portugal, and Italy.
 Some Spanish Jews who emigrated to avoid conversion dispersed throughout the region of North Africa known as the Maghreb.
 The Jewish scholars and physicians among previous Sephardic immigrants to this area had reinvigorated the Jewish communities in North Africa.
 However, in the 1490s, parts of the Mediterranean world, including Morocco were experiencing severe famine.
 As a result, a number of cities in Morocco refused to let the Spanish Jews in.
 This led to mass starvation among the refugees, and made the Jewish refugees vulnerable to the predation of slavers, although the regional ruler invalidated many of these sales within a few years.
 A good number of the Jews who had fled to North Africa returned to Spain and converted.
 The Jews who stayed in North Africa often intermingled with the already existing Mizrahi Arabic or Berber speaking communities, becoming the ancestors of the Moroccan, Algerian, Tunisian and Libyan Jewish communities.

 Many Spanish Jews also fled to the Ottoman Empire, where they were given refuge.
 Sultan Bayezid II of the Ottoman Empire, learning about the expulsion of Jews from Spain, dispatched the Ottoman Navy to bring the Jews safely to Ottoman lands, mainly to the cities of Thessaloniki (currently in Greece) and İzmir (currently in Turkey).
 Many of these Jews also settled in other parts of the Balkans ruled by the Ottomans such as the areas that are now Bulgaria, Serbia and Bosnia.
 Concerning this incident, Bayezid II is alleged to have commented, "those who say that Ferdinand and Isabella are wise are indeed fools; for he gives me, his enemy, his national treasure, the Jews."